RonIovine/pshell/README.md

 #  e.g. -t10 command
 #
 #  The default timeout for all commands can be changed
-#  by using the -t<timeout> option with no command,
+#  by using the -t<timeout> option with no command, to
-#  display the current default timeout with just -t
+#  display the current default timeout, just use -t
 #
 #  Type '?' or 'help' at prompt for command summary
 #  Type '?' or '-h' after command for command usage